upsideon/quantum-subset-sum/README.md

 ![Measurement Counts](images/measurement_counts.png)

 The histogram displays two clear peaks with measurements corresponding to states `110110` and `101010`.
 The leftmost qubit in these states represents the target sum which has been encoded with a negative phase.
 It is present in all solution states as the negative target sum value cancels out the sums of subsets which add to the target sum.
-If we ignore the qubit representing the target sum, each of the qubits read from right to left tells us which elements from the input set as included in the solution subset.
+If we ignore the qubit representing the target sum, each of the qubits read from right to left tells us which elements from the input set are included in the solution subset.
 A `1` indicates that the element is present while a `0` indicates that the element is not present.
 Reading the states using this procedure gives us `[7, 8, 1]` and `[7, 9]`, which are the correct solutions.

 ### IBM Quantum Computers